 I really did love the pink trim, but the new, blue trim helps to tie the room together.

 Thanks for stopping by to see my progress at the halfway point of the One Room Challenge!
 Come back next week to see how the bedding and artwork come together.
-Don’t forget to check out all of the other participants and their projects over on the One Room Challenge blog.
+Don’t forget to check out all of the other participants and their projects on the One Room Challenge blog.